Metal-Snake/rom-hack-manager/README.md

 - **Play:** The tool opens the `.sfc` file of the hack with its default application (it should be an emulator).
 You can specify the default app on you operating system.
-If the hack has more than one `.sfc` file, the tool will play the one that you see in the table (you cannot control which one).
+If the hack has more than one `.sfc` file, each of them will appear as a separate row in the list, and **Play** will open the selected `.sfc` file.
 - **Open folder:** Open the folder containing the hack.
+This action is shown once per hack.
-- **Delete:** Delete the hack.
-This deletes the folder of the hack and all its contents.
+- **Delete:** Delete the selected `.sfc` file.
+If there are no `.sfc` files left in the folder, the tool will delete the folder and all its remaining contents.

 | <img src="./docs/images/play_hack.gif" alt="Hack list" width="400px" max-width="100%" /> |
 | :--------------------------------------------------------------------------------------: |